This is Part 2 of a two-part series.

-Although some breeds deal with it better, including those who are bred specifically to stand up to high use of aversives in training, there is often a certain look to dogs who have been trained with shock.
+Although some breeds deal with it better, including those who are bred specifically to stand up to high use of aversives in training, there is often a certain look to dogs trained with shock.

 These dogs move with extremely inhibited movement, as if they are afraid of getting one toe out of place.
 They do not wag their tails (they usually tuck them).
 They hunch their bodies and keep their heads down.
 They are apathetic and guarded.
 But their movements can be quite jerky, as you will see in the video of the German Shepherds.
 When cued to get up from lying down they move as if shot out of a cannon, then pack themselves around their trainer and slow back down.
 (It’s pretty easy to guess how that was trained.)

-Also, and this has been remarked upon by others, in two of the clips when the dogs lie down on cue, they do so in slow motion, very carefully, as if every muscle and joint is hurt by the movement.
+Also, in two of the clips when the dogs lie down on cue, they do so in slow motion, very carefully, as if every muscle and joint is hurt by the movement.
 You can see this in the clip with the German Shepherd Dogs and the last clip with the white dog.

 Shelter Dog Photos

-I did not put clips of these dogs into the video, because in these cases the humans involved correctly and sympathetically identified that the dogs were extremely stressed.
+I didn’t put clips of these dogs into the video, because in these cases, the humans involved correctly and sympathetically identified that the dogs were extremely stressed.
 I am including the pictures here as more good examples of shut down dogs.
 They are all traumatized by the shelter environment and probably experiences from before they entered the shelter.
-(All three of these dogs are said to have recovered and were adopted.)
+(All three dogs recovered and were adopted.)

 Each dog is avoiding eye contact and has a body posture which is avoidant and drawn in on itself.
 The papillon and lab both have visibly roached backs and tails tucked close to their bodies.
 All three dogs were unresponsive or avoidant of human touch in the videos.